Parent pages:

 In browsers other than Firefox, there are issues related to rendering elements that have border-radius.

-2. If border color is different for different sides of an element, then there will be also 1-pixel background-color line at the joint of different border parts in Chrome 13 and IE9:
+2. If different sides of an element have different border colors, then there will also be a 1-pixel background-color line at the joint of different border parts in Chrome 13 and IE9:

-3. In Chrome 13, if border width and radius are big, inside perimeter of rounded border is rendered roughly, almost polyline-like:
+3. In Chrome 13, if border width and radius are big, the inner perimeter of the rounded border is rendered roughly, almost polyline-like:

 CSS code illustrating the issue: